amaliogomezlopez/CompoundInterestCalculator.github.io/README.md

 # COMPOUND INTEREST CALCULATOR

-A compound interest calculator in which you need to introduce amount, rate and years to return the total
+(English brief intro) A compound interest calculator in which you need to introduce amount, rate and years to return the total

 # INTRODUCCIÓN